pathway-technologies/pathway-technologies.github.io/docs/blog/_posts/2025-01-18-why-qualifying-tools-under-iso-26262-is-essential.md

 layout: post

 banner-image: /assets/images/blog/20250118_Designer.jpeg
+banner-img-position: top
 author: Peter Wilks
 ---

 In automotive safety, achieving functional safety is essential for ensuring that vehicles operate without risking human life or causing environmental harm.
 ISO 26262 is an international standard for functional safety in the automotive industry, addressing the entire lifecycle of automotive electronics and electrical systems.
 A critical aspect of this standard involves the qualification of tools used in the development of safety-related systems.
 This tool qualification is essential to ensure that the tools do not introduce errors that could compromise safety goals, and to establish confidence in the software tools used in the development process.
 Tool qualification ensures that these tools perform their intended functions without introducing systematic faults.

-## The Role of Software Tool Qualification in Achieving Functional Safety
+# The Role of Software Tool Qualification in Achieving Functional Safety

 In the realm of automotive safety, software tool qualification under ISO 26262 plays a pivotal role in reducing risks associated with the development of safety-critical systems.